juliasilge/blog_by_hugo/content/resume.md

 ## Skills and Tools

 * R, SQL (also rusty bits of Python and C)
-* Github, Markdown, shell scripting, Linux
+* GitHub, Markdown, shell scripting, Linux
 * writing and speaking for technical and general audiences

 ## Experience